aackerman/talks/ES6-generators/notes.md

 // iterators return undefined if the final yield or return value has already been returned and continues to return true for the done value of the iterator h.next(); // { value: undefined, done: true }

+h.throw('ham'); // throws an exception
 ```

+## yield

+The yield keyword gives up control of run-to-completion sematics and allows to caller to step through the process of the method.

 ## yield* syntax